-Notwithstanding the thesis being programmed for the second year, the students must already confirm their chosen topic by the end of the first semester of their first year of the MSc programme.
+Notwithstanding the thesis being programmed for the second year, the students must already confirm their chosen topic by the start of the second semester of their first year of the MSc programme.
 Additionally, they must already complete the literature review in the second semester of the first year.
-If fieldwork is part of the research, the location (country and place) and kind of activities (e.g. cruise on a research vessel, snorkelling, diving) have to be provided.
+If fieldwork is part of the research, information about the location (country and place) and kind of activities (e.g. cruise on a research vessel, snorkelling, diving) has to be provided by the promoter/supervisor.
 This allows students to prepare for fieldwork that might be carried out during the summer months (July/August).